-Students will be graded following the five-step S-A-B-C-F grade evaluation system.S: 90-100%, A: 80-89%, B: 70-79%, C:60-69%, F: 59-0%Two quizzes: 30% (15% each)Oral presentation: 30%Written essays: 40%A student who wishes to withdraw from the course must submit a withdrawal request form to the instructor by the end of May in order to receive an "Absent" grade.A student will be given an "Absent" grade if he or she submits a Course Withdrawal Request by the end of May.
+Students will be graded following the five-step S-A-B-C-F grade evaluation system.S: 90-100%, A: 80-89%, B: 70-79%, C:60-69%, F: 59-0% Two quizzes: 30% (15% each)Oral presentation: 30% Written essays: 40% A student who wishes to withdraw from the course must submit a withdrawal request form to the instructor by the end of May in order to receive an "Absent" grade.A student will be given an "Absent" grade if he or she submits a Course Withdrawal Request by the end of May.
 This deadline does not apply to students who drop the class part-way through for an exceptional reason (e.g. illness, accident).
 A "Fail" grade is given to students who obtain a final score of less than 60%.

-Office: Graduate School of Environmental StudiesDepartment of Earth and Planetary Sciences E516 Phone: 789-3037E-mail: humblet.marc@f.mbox.nagoya-u.ac.jp characterization of inorganic materials through crystal structures, amorphous structures, lattice defects and chemical reactions relating to the stabilities-phase relations-synthesis of inorganic solids.
+Office: Graduate School of Environmental StudiesDepartment of Earth and Planetary Sciences E516 Phone: 789-3037E-mail: humblet.marc@f.mbox.nagoya-u.ac.jp

-Chemistry of Inorganic Materials I(2.0credits)(無機材料化学1)
+Chemistry of Inorganic Materials I (2.0credits) (無機材料化学1)

 Course Type Basic Specialized Courses

 Class Format Lecture

 Course Name Chemistry

 Starts 1 3 Autumn Semester

 Elective/Compulsory Compulsory

-Lecturer Berthold FISCHER
+Lecturer Berthold FISCHER Designated Professor

-Designated Professor

-Course Purpose

-The purpose of this course is to understand the basic concepts in processing and